minimapletinytools/tinytools/arch.md

 `GoatTester` is a `State` monad that contains a `GoatState` and an interface to sensibly update, read, and test the state.
 Mosts tests thus consist of several operations (as if one were using the app) before checking if the state is as expected.

 ### GoatWidget testing
-These tests go through the Reflex interface which is very unecessary and have since been replaced by `GoatTester`
+These tests go through the Reflex interface which is very unecessary and have since been replaced by `GoatTester`.

 ## Known Issues

-- bugs in Potato.Data.Text.Zipper
-  - handling cursore position based no DisplayLinesWithAlignment is broken
-  - unicode wide chars cause crashes
 - `foldGoatFn` evaluated multiple times per input event.
 Specifically, any input event to GoatWidget will cause `foldGoatFn` to be evaluated at least twice.

 ## Future Plans
 There are many future additions we'd like to make to tinytools.
 The most relevant ones to be aware of are:

+- better styling tools
+  - style objects to be switched over to swatch references rather than stored per-owl
+  - user defined swatch pallete
+- glyph widget ༼ つ ◕_◕ ༽つ
+- more primitive shapes...
+  - ellipse
+  - parallelogram
 - multi-document support, in particular, part of `GoatState` will be separated out into `[GoatTab]`
 - multiplayer support
   - we will use a trusted/permissioned decentralized consensus algorithm for this